 - General information about family members ( names, birth dates and social security numbers)

 - If pregnant, written proof of pregnancy and expected date of delivery signed by your doctor or nurse.

 Medicaid, also called Medical Assistance (MA) pays the medical bills of needy and low-income individuals.
 It is administered by the State and pays medical bills with Federal and State funds.

 Medicare Buy-In Program

-Medicare Buy-In Program also known as QMB (Qualified Medicare Beneficiary) and SLIMB (Specified Low-Income Medicare Beneficiary) is designed to protect low-income Medicare beneficiaries from the significant and growing costs required to receive Medicare coverage, including out-of-pocket cost sharing expenses (deductibles and co–payments).
+Medicare Buy-In Program also known as QMB (Qualified Medicare Beneficiary) and SLMB (Specified Low-Income Medicare Beneficiary) is designed to protect low-income Medicare beneficiaries from the costs of Medicare coverage, including out-of-pocket cost sharing expenses (deductibles and co–payments).

 QMB (Qualified Medicare Beneficiary) Program serves individuals with modest assets (up to $4,000 per individual or $6,000 per couple) with combined incomes that do not go over 100 percent of the federal poverty level.
 The State Medicaid program pays their Medicare Part B premiums and cost-sharing amounts.

 SLMB (Specified Low-Income Medicare Beneficiary) Program pays only the Part B premium for those with incomes between 100 and 120 percent of poverty with assets up to $4,000 per individual or $6,000 per couple.

 Click here for Application form.